MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/premium.md

 # premium

-This command links you to the help doccument where you can [learn more about MoonlightBot Premium.](/support/premium.md) If your server had it but you don't personally have it, it will tell you who does.
-If you are the owner of the premium subscription, it will give you information about your subscription (when it ends, what servers you represent, and how you got your subscription.)
+This command allows you to manage your [Premium](/support/premium.md) subscription or links to the documentation page if you are not a subscriber.

 ## Required permissions